ipfs/ipfs-docs/docs/reference/diagnostic-tools.md

 ---
 title: Diagnostic tools
-description: Diagnostic tools to assist with debugging, troubleshooting, and developing with IPFS.
+description: Diagnostic tools for debugging, troubleshooting, and developing with IPFS.
 ---

 # Diagnostic tools

-The IPFS ecosystem contains various open-source tools for the investigation, diagnosis and troubleshooting of common issues that occur when using an IPFS implementation or tool.
-Tools along with a summary of functionality are listed below.
+Here are several tools you can use to investigate and diagnose common issues with IPFS.

 ## IPLD Explorer